 Dario produces “Tripolina” chairs using environmentally-friendly vegetable-tanned Italian hides of the highest quality.
 The frames are made from high-quality teak or ash, with galvanized steel or brass fixings.

 Their compactness when folded makes them ideal for sending anywhere in the world — or taking with you on your flight home from Rome.

-The original “Tripolina” chair was invented by the Englishman Joseph Beverley Fenby and patented in the United States in 1881.
-It was used in military campaigns, where it was ideal because it was designed to fold up compactly—while still being comfortable and stable.
+The original “Tripolina” chair was invented by the Englishman Joseph Beverley Fenby.
+It was patented in the United Kingdom in 1877 and in the United States in 1881.
+It was used in military campaigns, where it was ideal because it was designed to fold up compactly — while still being comfortable and stable.

-It was manufactured by the Italian Viganò company in Tripoli, Libya.
+It was manufactured by Fenby’s own company in the UK and shortly after in Wisconsin, USA.
+Later, it was manufactured by the Italian Viganò company in Tripoli, Libya.
 They stamped the hides with their distinctive oval company logo.